 Skills Training Projects

-CAP’s ISET program targets non-Status Indians, Métis, and southern Inuit Indigenous Peoples in Canada living in urban, rural, and remote areas (off-reserve).
+The Congress’s ISET program targets non-Status Indians, Métis, and southern Inuit Indigenous Peoples in Canada living in urban, rural, and remote areas (off-reserve).

 Priority will be given to projects that:

-- Include partnerships and/or in-kind contributions
+- Includes partnerships and/or in-kind contributions

 Proposals will be assessed on the following criteria: